KavitaGitCode/PreplaceJS/session-5-task/concepts.md

 Encapsulation is useful in cases where we need certain properties or methods for the inner working of the object, but we don't want to expose that to the exterior.
 Having private properties/methods ensures we don't "accidentally" expose information we don't want.

 ## 2.Abstraction
+Hide all but relevant parts of an Object in order to reduce complexity and increase efficiency…eg : fetch or sort method , we know how to use it but behind the scene we don’t know how private properties and methods are works

 ## 3.Inheritance